DrJohnWagner/crewai-poetry-crew/research/Multi-Agent Poetic Generation.md

 1. **Motivation**
 2. **Persona Selection and Rationale**
     - 2.1 Why Richard Siken?
-    - 2.2 Why not alternative personas (e.g., Frost)?
+    - 2.2 Why Not Alternative Personas (Frost, Glück) — and Why Rilke Is Next
     - 2.3 Genotype vs Phenotype in poetic modeling
+    - 2.4 The Siken Persona: Genotype, Interior Physics, and Multi-Agent Expression
 3. **System Overview (“Litany of Things Not Crossed Out”)**
 ## 4. Architectural and Behavioral Analysis of the Seven-Agent System
     - 4.1 Overview of the Seven-Agent System